-CAD is the acronym of Computer Aided Design, involves in development of complex engineering designs with the help of specialized software that also facilitates proper documentation of designing process.
-Any engineering process or product can be depicted in graphical form with complete details using lines, curves, layers and 3D shapes.
+CAD is the acronym of Computer-Aided Design.
+Here, the computer-aided design is created using high-quality computer graphics with the help of specialized software.
+It is mainly used by designers to improve their productivity for the development of complex engineering designs, thereby facilitates proper documentation of the designing process.
+Apart from this, it can also help with optimizing the design for improving their quality and creating a manufacturing database.
+Any engineering process or product can be depicted in graphical form with complete details using lines, curves, layers, and 3D shapes.

 Since last 2000 years, engineering drawings have been common but their use was standardized in 18th century.
 Gaspard Monge, a French mathematician, formalized the use of orthographic projections.
 Since then, the drawings started becoming more sophisticated and popular gradually as complex designs can be showcased with ease comprehensively through visual representations.

 Initially, all engineering related drawings were meticulously prepared by hand.
 But, need for expert intervention of software was felt for long as drawings and designs started growing in complexity.
 Further, many engineering problems required analytical and problem-solving approach to accurately represent the solution to problem.
 This relationship between data and visualization i.e. designing as per specifications is projected through drafting or technical drawing of engineering objects.

 Technical drawings need to be precise which can flawlessly communicate all object related information in easy to understand manner.
 CAD has a major role to play in designing, developing an optimizing product’s technical drawing.
 Primarily, CAD design process finds extensive use in building or fine-tuning the tools and devices used in manufacturing and construction areas.
 With CAD programs, design engineers can develop drawings on the digital canvas over computer screens, get the same printed and save them for editing in future.